Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

   parse.y,1
   main.c,5

 Here main.c's modification time has been updated.
-We start from the top and load "run prog"; there are no changed inputs (or indeed any inputs), so we skip execution of the thunk, perform the record write operations to the key state, and execute the synchronization operation, which loads "run main". "run main" loads "yacc" which has not changed, so control returns to "run main" and "cc main" is loaded. "cc main"'s inputs have changed, so we run it, producing an updated main.o.
+We start from the top and load "run prog"; there are no changed inputs (or indeed any inputs), so we skip execution of the task, perform the record write operations to the key state, and execute the synchronization operation, which loads "run main". "run main" loads "yacc" which has not changed, so control returns to "run main" and "cc main" is loaded. "cc main"'s inputs have changed, so we run it, producing an updated main.o.
 Meanwhile "run parse" and "cc parse" have been loaded with no changes.
 Control returns to "run prog" and "ld" is executed as its inputs have changed, building the final executable "prog".

-Thunk state
+Task state
 ===========

-Thunk state is a bit tricky to define precisely.
+Task state is a bit tricky to define precisely.
 So let's work it out.

 First we define execution state.
-A thunk is enabled once a synchronization operation requests to execute the thunk.
-A thunk is resolved once it is enabled and its synchronization operation has begun execution.
-So a thunk starts out disabled, becomes enabled, and then is resolved.
+A task is enabled once a synchronization operation requests to execute the task.
+A task is resolved once it is enabled and its synchronization operation has begun execution.
+So a task starts out disabled, becomes enabled, and then is resolved.

-If a thunk is never enabled, then in a clean build the thunk would not be executed at all.
+If a task is never enabled, then in a clean build the task would not be executed at all.
 There are two possibilities:

-* unused: The thunk is not referenced by any trace or by the current build.
-Example: almost any arbitrary thunk id
+* unused: The task is not referenced by any trace or by the current build.
+Example: almost any arbitrary task id
-* stale: The thunk is referenced by some trace but is not enabled anytime in the current build.
+* stale: The task is referenced by some trace but is not enabled anytime in the current build.
 Example: control flow change

+Otherwise, the task is enabled.
+All enabled tasks will eventually be resolved - even if the task errors this is considered resolution.
+But all resolved tasks have local traces and can be considered in the resolved state.
+Similarly if it is decided to run the task then it's just in the running state.

+* resolved: The task has been run, substituted, etc. and its synchronization operation was set up.
+Can be clean or damaged.
+* running: The task is currently in progress

-If a thunk is enabled, then we can consider the available traces and compare them with the keystate at the point the thunk is enabled.
+The interesting task state is if the task hasn't started running yet and we're thinking about running it.
+If a task is enabled, then we can consider the available traces and compare them with the keystate at the point the task is enabled.
 There is one trivial possibility:

-* new: The thunk is not referenced by any trace but has been enabled in the current build.
+* new: The task is not referenced by any trace but has been enabled in the current build.
 Examples: control flow change, clean build

 When we have at least one trace, things get more interesting.
 A trace is valid if all of its recorded reads match the state of the build.
 The state on disk also becomes relevant.

 * dirty: There are traces but no valid trace.
 Example: input change
 * clean: There is a valid trace where all recorded writes match the state on disk.
-Example: A thunk is always clean immediately after it is executed, since running a thunk records its trace.
+Example: A task is always clean immediately after it is executed, since running a task records its trace.
 * damaged: There is at least one valid trace but no valid trace has its recorded writes matching the state on disk.
 Examples: shallow build, external modification, overwritten output

-After resolving the thunk, it can only be clean or damaged; the clean state may have been achieved by substitution, reuse, or rebuilding, while the damaged state can only be from a damaged thunk passing the no-future-use check.
+After resolving the task, it can only be clean or damaged; the clean state may have been achieved by substitution, reuse, or rebuilding, while the damaged state can only be from a damaged task passing the no-future-use check.

 In a cloud build setting we have one more state to handle constructive traces.
 A constructive trace stores the full value for each key and allows fetching the output files without running the build.

 * substitutable: There is a valid constructive trace.

-A substitutable thunk can be clean or damaged but not dirty.
+A substitutable task can be clean or damaged but not dirty.
 So in total we have 8 states: unused, stale, new, dirty, clean-nonsubstitutable, clean-substitutable, damaged-nonsubstitutable, and damaged-substitutable.
 It's a lot, but Cot deals with a lot of functionality.

 Simulation
 ==========

-It's possible for a thunk to be handled in several ways: leave damaged/clean, rebuild, or substitute with a cloud version.
+It's possible for a task to be handled in several ways: leave damaged/clean, rebuild, or substitute with a cloud version.
 These also have different costs: leaving things alone is free, substituting costs some amount of network bandwidth time / decompression, while rebuilding costs CPU time that can be estimated from other builds.
 But to figure out the least-cost action overall we need a global view of the build.
-Damaged thunks can only be left alone if they are not needed during the rest of the build, i.e. no rebuilding thunk reads the damaged data.
-Substitutions from different sources may be incompatible (e.g. GHC used to produce `randomized symbols names <https://gitlab.haskell.org/ghc/ghc/-/issues/4012>`__), so picking the version influences the substitutability of other thunks.
+Damaged tasks can only be left alone if they are not needed during the rest of the build, i.e. no rebuilding task reads the damaged data.
+Substitutions from different sources may be incompatible (e.g. GHC used to produce `randomized symbols names <https://gitlab.haskell.org/ghc/ghc/-/issues/4012>`__), so picking the version influences the substitutability of other tasks.

 The problem is NP-hard since we can encode 3-SAT in the substitution versions :cite:`coxVersionSAT2016`.
 Since it's that hard, we use a SAT solver.
 In particular we encode it as an instance of partial weighted MaxSAT.
 First we have a lot of hard constraints:

-* each thunk can be left alone, substituted, or built, and we can only do one: ``t_leave + t_rebuild + t_v1 + ... + t_vn = 1`` (this is a pseudo-Boolean constraint that be easily encoded)
+* each task can be left alone, substituted, or built, and we can only do one: ``t_leave + t_rebuild + t_v1 + ... + t_vn = 1`` (this is a pseudo-Boolean constraint that be easily encoded)
 * For substitution, compatibility on the read/write values, ``t_vj -> (s_vx or s_vy or ...)``, where t reads a value that s writes and vx,vy, etc. are the versions of s that are compatible with version vj of t.
 * For rebuilding, a conservative assumption that all outputs will be changed, ``s_rebuild -> t_rebuild`` where t reads from what s writes, and a requirement that rebuilds not use damaged data, ``t_rebuild -> not s_leave``, where s is damaged and t reads from s.

 Then we have soft constraints for each variable weighted with the cost of using that option.

 To generate these constraints, Cot walks through the build graph and maintains a multi-valued state.
 So it would look like ``Key i -> [Value 1 S_1, Value 1 S_2, Value 2 S_3, Damaged S_leave]``.
-Then for each thunk (visited in normal traversal order) Cot generates the constraints for each possibility.
+Then for each task (visited in normal traversal order) Cot generates the constraints for each possibility.
 Then Cot updates the possible values for the keys it writes.

 To deal with these constraints we need a MaxSAT solver - we can write a custom one or interface with an existing one.
 Using an off-the-shelf solver might save some effort, but there is significant overhead in serializing the constraints to an external solver, and this overhead can be avoided by using a native solver.
 The native solver will probably be naive and not have the finely tuned optimizations or heuristics of the off-the-shelf solvers, but most package version problems are very simple to solve.
 It'll be easier to build the project with a native solver because all of the code will be in the same language (Haskell or Stroscot).
 In Cox's list of package managers (at the end of :cite:`coxVersionSAT2016`), the split is 9-5 in favor of a native solver (although 3 of the native-solver package managers allow using an external solver with an option, so more like 9-8).
 Overall it seems writing a native solver is the best course of action.
 But we don't have to start from scratch as there is a Haskell MaxSAT solver in toysolver on Hackage.

 Wanted files
 ------------

 When using Cot as a package manager rather than a build system, we have lots of produced files that aren't used by anything.
 Since Cot doesn't see any users of the files it'll leave them as damaged (unmaterialized) and not download them.
-So at the end of the build process we'd run special thunks that simply read in a bunch of files, to ensure that the files are up-to-date and available for use.
-These thunks are always out of date, which can be though of as having a special wanted key that always compares unequal.
-In the end these special thunks are actually the packages.
+So at the end of the build process we'd run special tasks that simply read in a bunch of files, to ensure that the files are up-to-date and available for use.
+These tasks are always out of date, which can be though of as having a special wanted key that always compares unequal.
+In the end these special tasks are actually the packages.

-We could also add functionality to force realizing specific damaged thunks.
+We could also add functionality to force realizing specific damaged tasks.

 Restarting
 ----------

-The constraint model is only an approximation of the truth, in particular it doesn't cover a newly-executed thunk that adds a dependency on damaged data.
-The restarting strategy restarts build execution from the damaged thunk on detection of a read, which allows the build to continue if there is an unexpected dependency on damaged data.
+The constraint model is only an approximation of the truth, in particular it doesn't cover a newly-executed task that adds a dependency on damaged data.
+The restarting strategy restarts build execution from the damaged task on detection of a read, which allows the build to continue if there is an unexpected dependency on damaged data.
 It requires traversal of the build graph to reconstruct the keystate at the point of re-execution, and all the work done after the point of re-execution is thrown away, so its efficiency isn't optimal.
 In particular it is possible to re-execute a unit several times, in the case where we execute a unit B, then go back and re-execute a unit A due to damage, then have to execute B another time due to A changing C changing input to B.

 Graph pruning
 =============